The Rules of Blind Cricket

 B2: From ability to recognise the shape of a hand up to and including Visual Acuity of 2/60 and/or Visual Field of 5 Degrees or less.

 B3: From Visual Acuity above 2/60 up to and including Visual Acuity of 6/60 and/or a Visual Field of more than 5 degrees up to and including 20 degrees.

 The composition of the team throughout the match will be as per the ratio of the three categories mentioned above.

-Matches are 40 overs a side, the equipment are a standard cricket bat as approves by Blind Cricket and the special current Australian Blind Cricket ball as endorsed by the BCA.
+Matches are 20 or 40 overs a side, the equipment are a standard cricket bat as approves by Blind Cricket and the special current Australian Blind Cricket ball as endorsed by the BCA.